-- 1.2.1 Recommendation: Amend Alaska Stat. § 11.66.100(a)(3) (Prostitution) to remove the requirement that the defendant be at least three years older than the victim. - Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws apply to traffickers and protect all minors under 18.

-Alaska's CSEC laws do not specifically apply to the actions of traffickers.
+Notably, however, Alaska Stat. § 11.66.100 requires the defendant to be over 18 years of age and at least three years older than the minor, depriving prosecutors of an additional charging option in such cases and leaving some commercially exploited children unprotected.
+Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws3 apply to traffickers and protect all minors under 18.
+O NOT MET Alaska's CSEC laws do not specifically apply to the actions of traffickers.